abellion/xenus/docs/README.md

 }
 ```

-In your controllers, you can now return an instance of the `UserResource` that do the work behind the scene :
+In your controllers, you can now return an instance of the `UserResource` that does the work behind the scene :

 ```php
 return new UserResource(